-Belonging to Home Maarsbergen and located to the east of it is the Orangery.
+Belonging to House Maarsbergen and located to the east of it is the Orangery.
 Built in the mid-19th century or later in a striking, eclectic style.
 Narrow, high-rise brick building on rectangular floor plan with risking middle part and mansard roof; painted plastered plinth.
 The facade is symmetrically divided by three contiguous narrow, high glass doors with semi-circular skylight.

+Knight Fulco chose this place 1000 years ago to build a defensive work in the wasteland: his back against the hill and a wide view over the valley.
 Knight Fulco pray to the virgin Mary one day he got into a tough fight and fled.
 He came to the river Maas and saw no other option than to jump into the river with his horse and full armor.
 He crossed the river and he kept his word.
-Maarsbergen became a preacher of the Abbey of Berne.
+Maarsbergen became part of the Abbey of Berne.

+In 1650 the Amsterdam merchant Samuel de Marez bought Maarsbergen.
+With his family, he was the first private resident.
+In the 19th century Jan Andries Dubois left his mark on Maarsbergen and the surrounding area.
 He adapted the park around the house to his time and started afforestation.
 In 1882, Charles Antonie Godin de Beaufort bought the Maarsbergen House with surrounding lands.
 The current owners and residents of the House are his descendants.